robtweed/node-mwire/README.md

 		};

 	*mwire.onNext* will emit a new "getNext" event for each sessionId found in the global, and will stop when no more subscript values are found.

+- client.cloneGlobal(fromGlobalName, fromSubscripts, , toGlobalName, toSubscripts, toClearDown, function(error, results) {});

+	Makes a copy of an entire Global or specified sub-tree of a Global into another Global or Global sub-tree:

+	fromGlobalName = name of Global to be cloned (literal)
+	fromSubscripts = array specifying the required subscripts of the cloned Global eg ["a","b","c"]  will clone the Global sub-tree of nodes beneath these subscripts [] will clone the entire Global
+	toGlobalName = name of Global to hold the cloned copy (literal)
+	toSubscripts = array specifying the subscripts of the toGlobal into which the fromGlobal will be copied eg ["a","b","c"]  will copy the cloned nodes beneath these subscripts of the toGlobal [] will copy the cloned nodes directly under the root node of the toGlobal toClearDown  = true|false.
+If true, the specified toGlobal subtree is cleared down before the cloning process begins

+	Returns:

+	    results = {ok:true} if the clone process completed successfully

+- client.backupGlobal(GlobalName, Subscripts, , filePath, function(error, results) {});

+	Makes a backup copy of an entire Global or specified sub-tree of a Global into a specified text file:

+	GlobalName = name of Global to be backed up (literal)
+	Subscripts = array specifying the required subscripts of the Global subtree to be backed up eg ["a","b","c"]  will backup the Global sub-tree of nodes beneath these subscripts [] will backup the entire Global
+	filePath  =  path of file into which the Global node references and data will be copied.
+If the file does not exist, it will be created.

+	Returns:

+	    results = {ok:true} if the backup process completed successfully

 ## Examples